anthavio/disquo/README.md

 		//Single Sign-On Authentication

-		//This is available only to premium accounts SsoAuthData ssoauth = new SsoAuthData("custom-12345-id", "Firstname", "Surname");
+		//This is available only to VIP or premium accounts SsoAuthData ssoauth = new SsoAuthData("custom-12345-id", "Firstname", "Surname");
 		//SSO User identity is used to create post disqus.posts().create(ssoauth, keys.getApiSecret(), threadId, "Hello world " + new Date(), null);